 (e) Internships at the American Museum of Natural History, the Metropolitan Museum of Art, or another New York-based museum with a focus on archaeological materials.

-Courses Qualifying as Electives
+Additional Courses Qualifying as Electives

 The following are a partial list of pre-approved courses fulfilling the elective requirement.
 Students should consult Prof. Fowles to determine if other courses qualify.

 - ANTH UN 1007, Origins of Human Society

 - ANTH BC 2011, Field Methods in Archaeology

 - ANTH BC 2012, Laboratory Methods in Archaeology

 - ANTH UN 3027, Archaeology and Africa: Changing Perceptions of the African Past